kubeshop/tracetest/docs/advanced-selectors.md

 ```

 ### :last
-This would return the first appearing span from the list
+This would return the last appearing span from the list

 ```css
 span[tracetest.span.type="http"]:last